Srivijaya: 12th to 13th centuries

-After the Chola attack, there is no information about naval problems in the Malacca Strait until a very different story in Lingwai daida (1178), written by Zhou Qufei:
+After the Chola attack, historians believe that Srivijaya may be no longer the appropriate name for the overlord's centre, and epigraphic references to 'Sriwijaya' also ceased after the attack.
+However, the Chinese term for Srivijaya, namely Sanfoqi, was still used centuries later, but after 1025 the term Sanfoqi referred to the Malayu Dharmasraya kingdom where the mandala was re-centred.
+The new records appeared in the Lingwai daida (1178 CE), written by Zhou Qufei:

-This country (Srivijaya) has no products, but its people are well trained in warfare.
+This country (Sanfoqi) has no products, but its people are well trained in warfare.
 When they put medicine on their body, they can't be hurt.
 In offensive naval warfare, their attacks are unmatched.
 Therefore, neighboring countries are aligned with it.
 If foreign ships passing through the vicinity do not call in this state, [vessels] are sent to teach them a lesson and to kill.
 Therefore, the state is rich, with rhino horn, elephant [tusks] (ivory), pearls, aromatics and medicines.

-Similar information about Srivijaya is also recorded in Zhufanzhi (c.
+Similar information about Sanfoqi is also recorded in Zhufanzhi (c.
 1225), which records:All are excellent in maritime and land warfare.
 At any time that a mobilisation order is established, chieftains [are the ones who] command [the troops].
 All of them prepare and equip [themselves] with soldiers, equipment, and food.
 Arriving at the enemy, they dare to die (i.e. are not afraid of dying).
 [Hence it is regarded as] the elder of the various states (i.e. first amongst equals)...
 This state is at the middle of the sea, controlling the choke-point through which the various foreign vessels come and go.
 In the past, [it] used an iron chain as a barrier...
 This year (i.e. presently), it is not taut (i.e. not extended) and not used, [lying in a] pile in the water...
 If merchant ships cross [the vicinity] and do not enter [i.e. call at the port], then ships are dispatched to do battle [with them].
 They have to die (i.e. the persons onboard the merchant ships have to be killed).
-Hence, this state (Srivijaya) is a great shipping centre.
+Hence, this state (Sanfoqi) is a great shipping centre.